marpledata/marple-installation/README.md

    - A deployment name, and other required environment variables
 2. Download `values.yaml` and `marple-{x.y.z}.tgz` from this repository
 3. Edit `values.yaml`, and set all required values, indicated by `TODO`
-4. Open a shell and authenticate with the docker registry with `docker login https://docker.getmarple.io`
+4. Open a shell and authenticate with the docker registry with `docker login https://docker.marpledata.com`
-5. Set a secret "docker-regcred" that contains the credentials for connecting with our registry _docker.getmarple.io_ ([guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/))
+5. Set a secret "docker-regcred" that contains the credentials for connecting with our registry _docker.marpledata.com_ ([guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/))
 6. Execute `helm install marple-prod marple-{x.y.z}.tgz -f values.yaml` to deploy to kubernetes
 7. Verify that Marple runs on the desired URL
 8. Upload your `license.json` file in the UI